intelligent-control-lab/Human_Assembly_Data/README.md

 ## Data Format
 The data focuses on the human arm motion throughout the tasks, including the shoulders, elbows, and wrists.
 The data is stored as trajectories of the joints.
 The trajectory profiles are in the form of
-* 1x18 array: [Left Wrist XYZ, Right Wrist XYZ, Left Elbow XYZ, Right Elbow XYZ, Left Shoulder XYZ, Right Shoulder XYZ].
+* Tx18 array: [Left Wrist XYZ, Right Wrist XYZ, Left Elbow XYZ, Right Elbow XYZ, Left Shoulder XYZ, Right Shoulder XYZ].
+T is the total timesteps in a trial.